Introduction to Computer Music

 Tues 2:30-4:20 and Fri 2:30-3:20

-Electronic Music and Sound Design - Theory and Practice with Max and Msp - Volume 1 (Second Edition, Upd. for Max 8 Edition), by Alessandro Cipriani and Maurizio Giri
+Electronic Music and Sound Design - Theory and Practice with Max and Msp - Volume 1 (Fourth Edition, Upd. for Max 8 Edition), by Alessandro Cipriani and Maurizio Giri

-There is also a much less expensive iBook/iPad/iPhone version: Electronic Music and Sound Design Volume 1 (Second Edition, Upd. for Max 8 Edition)
+There is also a less expensive Apple Books/iPad/iPhone version: Electronic Music and Sound Design Volume 1 (Fourth Edition, Upd. for Max 8 Edition)

 1. Jean-Claude Risset, foreward to Electroacoustic Music: Analytical Perspectives, Thomas Licata, editor